-The company was shocked at the amount, that they decided to document the harrowing removal through their Facebook page, which lasted a total of 18 minutes!
+The company was shocked at the amount, that they decided to document the harrowing removal on a Facebook post through their Facebook page, which lasted a total of 18 minutes!
 According to the company, this is actually normal.
 Rattlesnakes don’t care about the location they gather, rather they care about survival so they usually stick together anywhere and anyway they can.
 The longest snake removed from the premises was more than 5 feet long.

 If you think this is bad, in 2017, the company removed a total of 88 snakes from underneath different homes.
 Usually, they remove 2,000 snakes a year which is pretty terrifying.
-Snakes, regardless if they are Rattlesnakes or not, begin to crawl under homes and dark spaces as the weather warms up, which increased the risk of snakebites.
-According to officials, on average, one to two people die in Texas each year from venomous bites.
+Snakes, regardless if they are rattlesnakes or not, begin to crawl under homes and dark spaces as the weather warms up, which increased the risk of snakebites.
+According to officials, on average, one to two people die in Texas each year from venomous snake bites.

 It’s important to note that you should never try to remove a snake by yourself, especially rattlesnakes since they will attack immediately if they feel like they are in danger.
 Experts state the best way to avoid a bite if to freeze and slowly move away when the rattlesnake seems uninterested.
 If a rattlesnake is in a position where it feels a threat, the best way to avoid an attack is to stop all movement, throw something they can get distracted with, and move away slowly to avoid it from feeling trapped or threatened.